harryjo97/harryjo97.github.io/_pages/about.md

 I am a PhD student at [Machine Learning and Artificial Intelligence (MLAI) lab](https://www.mlai-kaist.com/) in KAIST, under the supervision of Prof. [Sung Ju Hwang](http://www.sungjuhwang.com/).
 I recieved my B.S.
 (Mathematical Sciences) degrees at KAIST in 2020.

-My research interest lies in understanding physical systems through the lens of geometrical structures including graphs and manifolds.
-Previous works focus on graph generation with diffusion models and their applications to real-world tasks, e.g., drug discovery and protein design, and further include generative modeling on Riemannian manifolds.
+My research interest lies in understanding physical systems through the lens of geometrical structures, especially in the context of generative modeling.
+I am actively contributing to the generation of geometrical structures with diffusion models, including graphs and data on Riemannian manifolds, and their applications to real-world tasks, e.g., drug discovery, protein design, and neural architecture search.
 My research interest includes following topics:
 - Diffusion Generative Models
 - Geometric Deep Learning